Audrey Azoulay

-Audrey Azoulay ([o.dʁɛ a.zu.lɛ]; born 4 August 1972) is a French civil servant and politician who has been serving as the Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) since 2017, becoming the second female leader of the organization.
-She previously served as France's Minister of Culture in the government of Prime Minister Manuel Valls from 2016 to 2017.
+Audrey Azoulay ([o.dʁɛ a.zu.lɛ]; born 4 August 1972) is a French civil servant and politician who has served as the 10th Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) since 2017, becoming the second female leader of the organization.
+She previously served as France's Minister of Culture under prime ministers Manuel Valls and Bernard Cazeneuve from 2016 to 2017.
+In 2024 she won the award of Paris Dauphine University Alumna of the Year.

 Early life and education

-Early life and family

-Azoulay was born in La Celle-Saint-Cloud to a Moroccan Jewish family from Essaouira.
-Her father, André Azoulay, is the current adviser to king Mohammed VI of Morocco, having previously been the adviser to his predecessor Hassan II from 1991 to 1999.
-Her mother, Katia Brami, is a Moroccan writer.
-Her aunt, Éliane Azoulay, is a journalist for the French magazine "Télérama".
-She indicates having "grown up in a very left-wing environment"," politicized on the Israeli-Palestinian conflict", in the Beaugrenelle neighborhood, with her two older sisters, Judith, who worked in the "Association française d'action artistique" (AFAA) and Sabrina, who is a producer.
+Audrey Azoulay was born on 4 August 1972 in La Celle-Saint-Cloud to a Moroccan Jewish family from Essaouira.
+Her father, André Azoulay, is the current senior adviser to King Mohammed VI of Morocco, having previously been the adviser to his predecessor King Hassan II from 1991 to 1999.